Louise Kirkpatrick owns a driving school in the East Midlands region of England.

 Everything You Need to Know About Becoming a Driving Instructor

 Are you thinking of becoming a driving instructor?
-Are you fed up of your current job?
+Are you fed up with your current job?
 Want more money?
 Have you been made redundant?
 Want to work flexible hours?

 We've all come across adverts on social media urging people to "Become A Driving Instructor."
 The adverts always feature smiling instructors, nice shiny cars and promises of high earnings, flexible hours and the freedom to fit the job in and around your life.

 "No previous experience required"